jaorduz/PrgrmmngII_AdvncdTechio/markdowns/welcome.md

 -[ ] No
 -[ ] #include<stdio.h>

 ?[Consider the previous code.
-Does the main contain two lines?]
+Does the main function contain two lines?]
 -[ ] main
 -[ ] No
 -[x] Yes
 -[ ] #include<stdio.h>

+Go the next section to explore more about data type.